FabrizioSandri/fabriziosandri.github.io/_pages/projects.md

 #### R and statistical software community contribution
-I incorporated RcppDeepState functionality into packages that can be accessed on both CRAN and GitHub.
+I incorporated RcppDeepState into packages that can be accessed on both CRAN and GitHub.
 This enables the identification and reporting of memory-related problems within these packages.
 Through GitHub Actions' continuous integration system, developers can effortlessly assess their R packages for memory-related issues, eliminating the need to manually configure fuzzers and other memory detection utilities.

 This is a list of the packages that RcppDeepState-action automatically checks: